Alrysc/onb_docs/docs/onb_overview/enums/tilestate.md

 Entities standing on Tiles with the `TileState.Holy` state will take reduced damage from attacks.

-Damage is halved and rounded down after all DefenseRules have run their `can_block_func`.
+Damage is halved and rounded up after all DefenseRules have run their `can_block_func`.

-!!! tip "Damage Rounding and Impact"
+!!! tip "Damage and Impact"
-    In v2.0, the round down means that 1 damage attacks will become 0 damage, which is not BN behavior.
-This will be changed in a later version.

     Typically, attacks that lack the `Hit.Impact` flag will not have their damage reduced by Holy Tiles.
-In v2.0, they will still have their damage reduced.
+In v2.1, they will still have their damage reduced.

 !!! tip "'Holy Aura' Strategy"
     A well-known strategy in the official games involves using a LifeAura combined with a Holy panel to require a very high damage value to destroy the Aura.
-This behavior will typically not be seen in ONB mods at this time because of the timing of damage reduction from Holy Tiles.
+This behavior will typically not be seen in ONB mods as of v2.1 because of the timing of damage reduction from Holy Tiles.

 ### Ice